rdiehlmartinez/babylm-seqlen/README.md

 poetry run train --model_type opt --seq_len 1024
 poetry run train --model_type mamba --seq_len 1024
 ```
-The default case `python run train --dry_run` is 128 sequence length with OPT.
+The default case `poetry run train --dry_run` is 128 sequence length with OPT.

 You can add  `--dry_run` and/or `--no_push_to_hub`
 ```